 ©2022 Vision Edge Media

-Image Description: A brown-skinned African American woman, Trelanda “Tree” Lowe holds her camera in front of her taking pictures of a model squatted down on the floor.
+Image Description: A brown-skinned African American woman (Trelanda “Tree” Lowe) holds her camera before her, taking pictures of a model squatted down on the floor.